With this concluding segment of our series, we turn our attentions to polymers in particular.

-The 2020s have wrought changes in all segments of society, industry, and daily life, and the field of plastics has been as affected as any.
-In this concluding installment of our series on “Plastics: What Lies Ahead?” we share a roundup of eye-opening directions, departures, and developments in the world of plastics, polymers, resins, and their like.
+The 2020s have wrought changes in all segments of society, industry, and daily life.
+The field of plastics and polymers appears as affected as any.
+In this Part 3 of “Plastics: What Lies Ahead?” we share a roundup of eye-opening directions, departures, and developments in the world of plastics, polymers, resins, and their like.

 And the news that emerges from that pre-ponderance of the market is generally slight, if only because petroleum-based plastics are slogging through their worst days ever, in terms of public opinion.
 It’s worth saying, though, that even the petrochemical industry is hard at work with developments and innovations to minimize or even, in some cases, eliminate their perceived negatives.

-But bio-based alternatives are all the rage today, and that’s what has dominated our series, and that’s what dominates our coverage in this article as well.
+But bio-based alternatives are all the rage today, and that’s what has dominated our series.
+Further, that’s what dominates our coverage in this article as well.
 We only share the “other side” here to keep things in perspective.
 It’s not just conventional plastics that have suffered in image—it is all oil and gas commodities altogether: fuel, fertilizers, and a whole range of applications.

 But public opinion favors renewable, recyclable, biodegradable, and sustainable alternatives, and the 2020s have exploded with them.

 Corporations seem bent on outstripping one another in new product entries and endeavors.
-Even such a company as Republic Services Inc., a waste removal specialist and not exactly a name one connects with environmentalism, is getting into the act.
+Even such a company as Republic Services is getting into the act.
+Republic Services, Inc., specializes in waste removal specialist.
+Not exactly a business one connects with environmentalism.

 Know Your Plastics

 Today in the United States, only about 30 percent of single-use plastic bottles and jugs are recycled.
 While recycling rates are low, demand is high for this recycled plastic.
-Many consumer brands have pledged to use more recycled content in their packaging, and some states are even requiring it.
+Many consumer brands have pledged to use more recycled content in their packaging.
+Some states are even requiring it.

 Republic shared its top 5 plastics recycling myths, which we repeat here: